jonasstr/kit-assignments-downloader/README.md

 # KIT Assignments Downloader

-An unofficial KIT assignments downloader for [ilias.studium.kit.edu](http://ilias.studium.kit.edu/).
+An unofficial assignments downloader for [ilias.studium.kit.edu](http://ilias.studium.kit.edu/).

 ## Why do I need this?

-Using kita, keeping your assignments up to date has become a thing of the past.
+Using kita, keeping your assignments up to date will become a thing of the past.
 Kita automatically logs in to your ilias account, downloads the latest assignment of all your classes and moves them to the correct folders in your KIT directory - with just one command.

 *Contents*: **[Requirements](#requirements)** | **[Installation and setup](#installation-and-setup)** | **[Getting started](#getting-started)** | **[Supported courses](#supported-courses)** | **[Adding new courses](#adding-new-courses)**

 ## Requirements
+Platform: Windows (Linux support may be added in the future)

-If you are using Windows, make sure [Python 3](https://www.python.org/downloads/) (including pip and tkinter) is installed on your computer.
+Make sure [Python 3](https://www.python.org/downloads/) (including pip and tkinter) is installed on your computer.
 Also note that kita currently only supports the **Firefox** browser.

 ## Installation and setup